simeononsecurity/simeononsecurity.ch/content/articles/laptop-maintenance_-preventing-overheating-and-expanding-lifespan/index.en.md

 Laptop Maintenance: Preventing Overheating and Expanding Lifespan
 =================================================================

 Laptop maintenance is crucial for preventing overheating and extending the lifespan of your device.
 Overheating can cause serious damage to your laptop and lead to performance issues.
 By understanding the causes and effects of laptop overheating, as well as the signs to look out for, you can take proactive measures to prevent it.
-This article will provide key takeaways on how to prevent laptop overheating and extend its lifespan.
+This article will provide main points on how to prevent laptop overheating and extend its lifespan.

-### Key Takeaways
+### main points

 * Keep your laptop clean to prevent dust buildup and improve airflow.
 * Optimize your laptop's performance by managing background processes and reducing resource usage.